Robert M. Thomas is a pioneering composer, sound designer and audio programmer.

 Thomas brought to his digital experience work his initial training as an Architect, which taught him to imagine myriad ways a given space might be explored, how to structure experiences while leaving opportunity for individual choices.
 That pragmatic art school experience gave him a philosophical foundation that serves him to this day.

 The Startup Veteran

-Thomas has become a sought-after digital innovator to create generative experiences for startups in a variety of realms, including film, music, games, and biotech.
-He brings to the work not just his musical and programming skills, but the full gamut of someone who has served as a Chief Creative Officer, as he did at RJDJ, the groundbreaking app foundry.
+Thomas has become a sought-after digital innovator and consultant to create generative experiences for startups in a variety of realms, including film, music, games, and biotech.
+He brings to the work not just his musical and programming skills, but the full gamut of someone who has served as a Chief Creative Officer, as he did at RjDj, the groundbreaking app foundry.
 He applies deep knowledge in UX design, how to bring products to market, how to derive intelligence from analytics, how to harness virality, and the underlying business of app ecosystems.

 This is true for his solo work, as well.
 He’ll soon be launching his own musical project, which Thomas thinks of as the answer to a timely question: What if an album were a start-up?
 That is, what if one’s release had the scope and scale of a truly modern digital product line, complete with MVP debut, user accounts, agile feedback cycles, and iterative improvements over time.
 Tetricus is a deliberate attempt to bypass what remains, even in the age of Spotify-dominated streaming, still the standard route to doing music.